TwinFan/CSL2XSB/README.md

 - Make a copy of it!
 - Put the `CSL2XSB.py` script into the base directory of the that copy.
 - Double-lick the `CSL2XSB.py` script in the explorer to start it.
 It will ask you if you want to run the script in that current directory.
 Enter "y" and hit Enter.
+- It then asks "Do you want to replace dataRefs in the CSL...?"
+Read below about it in the section "Several multiplayer clients in parallel".
+If unsure leave this alone and just hit enter.

 ## Synopsis

 ```
-usage: CSL2XSB.py [-h] [--noupdate] [--norecursion] [-v] path
+usage: CSL2XSB.py [-h] [--noupdate] [--norecursion] [-v] [--replaceDR TEXT]
+                  [path]

-Convert CSL packages to original XSB format.
-Tested with: X-CSL.
+CSL2XSB 0.2.0: Convert CSL packages to original XSB format.
+Tested with:
+X-CSL.

 positional arguments:
-  path           Base path, searched recursively for CSL packages identified
+  path              Base path, searched recursively for CSL packages
-                 by existing xsb_aircraft.txt files
+                    identified by existing xsb_aircraft.txt files

 optional arguments:
   -h, --help        show this help message and exit
   --noupdate        Suppress update of OBJ8 files if there are no additional
                     textures
   --norecursion     Do not search directories recursively
   -v, --verbose     More detailed output about every change
+  --replaceDR TEXT  Replace dataRef's root 'libxplanemp' with TEXT.
+CAUTION:
+                    CSLs' animations/lights will no longer work with standard
+                    multipayer clients not supporting modified dataRefs!
 ```

-This will likely produce many new files, especially new `.OBJ` files, so disk usgae increases.
+This will likely produce many new files, especially new `.OBJ` files, so disk usage increases.

 ## Background